maddevsio/comedian/README.md

 Go to "OAuth & Permissions"
 Copy Bot User OAuth Access Token ("xoxb-___________________")

+Add access tokens and additional setup to your docker-compose.yml

 Run:
 ```
+sudo make
 docker-compose up
 ```

 Please read more instructions in [Comedian Wiki](https://github.com/maddevsio/comedian/wiki)

+Use Comedian Images from [DockerHub](https://hub.docker.com/r/anatoliyfedorenko/comedian/tags/)

 ## Team Monitoring
 Please note that Team Monitoring Servise is developed only for internal use of Mad Devs LLC, therefore when configuring Comedian, you may turn this feature off. (look at env variables)